kyma-project/kyma/docs/monitoring/08-04-send-notifications.md

 ## Prerequisites

-This  tutorial is a follow-up of the [**observe application metrics**](/components/monitoring/#tutorials-observe-application-metrics) and the [**define alerting rules**](https://kyma-project.io/docs/master/components/monitoring/#tutorials-define-alerting-rules) tutorials that use the `monitoring-custom-metrics` example.
+This  tutorial is a follow-up of the [**Observe application metrics**](/components/monitoring/#tutorials-observe-application-metrics) and the [**Define alerting rules**](https://kyma-project.io/docs/master/components/monitoring/#tutorials-define-alerting-rules) tutorials that use the `monitoring-custom-metrics` example.
 Follow this tutorial to deploy the `sample-metrics-8081` service which exposes the `cpu_temperature_celsius` metric and creates an alert based on it.
 That configuration is required to complete this tutorial.

 ## Steps

 Follow these steps to configure notifications for Slack every time Alertmanager triggers and resolves the `CPUTempHigh` alert.

-1. Install the Incoming WebHooks Slack application using Slack App Directory.
+1. Install the Incoming WebHooks application using Slack App Directory.

-  >**NOTE**: The approval of your Slack workspace administrator may be necessary install the application.
+  >**NOTE**: The approval of your Slack workspace administrator may be necessary to install the application.

-2. Configure the application to receive notifications coming from third party services.
+2. Configure the application to receive notifications coming from third-party services.
 Read [this](https://api.slack.com/incoming-webhooks#create_a_webhook) document to find out how to set up the configuration.
  The integration settings should look similar to the following:

  ![Integration Settings](./assets/integration-settings.png)